bloombar/discord-channel-manager/README.md

 - `main.py`: can be used as a sort of command-line utility to list, create, and delete Discord servers, categories, channels, and roles.
 Run it to see options, e.g. `./main.py -h`.

-- `response_bot.py`: a classic chatbot that handles incoming messages from Discord, fetches appropriate responses from OpenAI's Assistant API, then sends back the response to the user on Discord.... _still under development_ to make it more general-purpose and extensible.
+- `response_bot.py`: a chatbot that handles incoming messages from Discord, fetches appropriate responses from OpenAI's Assistant API, then sends back the response to the user on Discord.
 To start the bot, run `./response_bot.py`.
+Configuration options specific this use of the bot intelligently across several different categories of channels in a Discord server used for teaching courses at a university are available in the `bot_config.yml` file.
+Different courses can be set to use different OpenAI Assistants, each with their own course notes files uploaded through OpenAI's Assistants settings dashboard.

+---

 The main functionality of these scripts takes place in `discord_manager.py`, which contains the `DiscordManager` class that interacts with the Discord API.
 But you will likely not need to modify this file directly.